benhid/jep/README.md

   -d '[{ "name":"say hello", "script":"print('\''hello'\'')"}, {"name":"print env", "script":"import os; print(os.environ['\''HOME'\''])"}]'
 ```

-You can use the ticket id provided in the response's body to check the status of a workflow:
+You can use the ticket id (`ticket_id`) provided in the response's body to check the status of a workflow:

 ```console
 curl -X GET \